jitsi/handbook/docs/dev-guide/mobile-jitsi-meet.md

     cd ..
     ```

-2. Build the app
+2. Build the app using Xcode

-    There are 2 ways to build the app: using the CLI or using Xcode.
-Using Xcode is recommended.

-    Using the CLI:

-    ```bash
-    react-native run-ios --device
-    ```

-    When the app is launched from the CLI the output can be checked with the
-    following command:

-    ```bash
-    react-native log-ios
-    ```

-    Using Xcode

     - Open **ios/jitsi-meet.xcworkspace** in Xcode.
 Make sure it's the workspace
       file!